-476 b.
+b.
 Spatial validation

-477 During this phase of the experiment, the DL was colocated with the REAL.
-The REAL swept 478 between 15° and 75° azimuth at 2° elevation every 17 s.
-The DL held its beam fixed at 45° azimuth 479 and 2° elevation, measuring the radial velocity component as a function of range and time.
-DL 480 measurements were integrated over one second, with a range gate of 48 m.
-The temporal resolution
+During this phase of the experiment, the DL was collocated with the REAL.
+The REAL swept between 15° and 75° azimuth at 2° elevation every 17 s.
+The DL held its beam fixed at 45° azimuth and 2° elevation, measuring the radial velocity component as a function of range and time; see Fig. 11.
+DL measurements were integrated over 1 s, with a range gate of 48 m.
+The temporal resolution of DL measurements is therefore much finer than that of the REAL flow fields, and conversely for the spatial resolution (see Table 1).